Drug Evaluation Committee 2009-02 Confirmation of Clinical Trial Completion by Clinical Trial Review Committee

 3. Since there are no other matters for discussion and there is no recent IRB main review, we report the completion of the clinical trial to each IRB member by letter, etc., and each IRB member replies in writing that he/she has confirmed the completion report.

-When the investigator reports the termination of a clinical trial, the head of the site must notify the investigational review committee and the sponsor of the termination of the clinical trial and a summary of the results in accordance with Article 40, Paragraph 4 of the GCP.
+When the investigator reports the termination of the clinical trial, the Chairperson of the site is required to notify the investigational review committee and the sponsor of the termination of the clinical trial and a summary of the results in accordance with Article 40, Paragraph 4 of the GCP.
 Of these, notification to the Clinical Trial Review Committee is not subject to deliberation under GCP.
 Therefore, the handling of the submitted termination notification documents, etc., should be in accordance with the procedures of the Clinical Trial Review Committee.

 Share this page